aysel2002/PlanIt_EventPortal/README.md

 * JavaScript

 ## How to configure
-Here’s the steps on how to create a Event Management System Project in Django
+Here’s the steps on how to create a Event Portal System Project in Django

 ### Step 1: Open file.
 First , open “pycharm professional” after that click “file” and click “new project“.